alizzelol/Adae.Chat/README.md

 # CALENDARIO
 ## Introduction
-I am creating a private chat, to those people that will want to have a way to communicate outside others line of communication.
+I've created a private chat, to those people that will want to have a way to communicate outside others line of communication.

 ## Goals
 The goal of this application is to have a private chat to handle of the way whoever wants, even if it is to join it the other proyect.